Skip to content

 Open the Incognito and New Tabs in Chrome on Android

-Google Chrome browser support the private browsing mode or incognito mode, which technically doesn’t save any information such as browsing history, cookies, cache, etc. You can open multiple tabs and switch between the normal and the incognito tab for safe browsing from the options menu.
+Google Chrome supports the private browsing or incognito mode, which technically doesn’t save any information such as browsing history, cookies, cache, etc.

-Open New Tab in Chrome for Android
+Open New Tabs in the Chrome app

 The new tab is just a normal browsing tab with your Google account signed in.
 It stores the history as well as cache & cookies when you are browsing websites.
 You can add unlimited tabs and switch between them easily on Android phones.
-Here are the steps to open a New Tab:

 1. Open the Chrome app on your Android device.

-2. Tap on the More vertical 3-dots icon menu, and select the New Tab option.
+2. Tap on the More vertical 3-dots icon menu and select the New Tab option.

 New Tab under Menu options in Chrome AndroidIt will launch the new tab in the browser.